Feyerabend/vm/debug/README.md

 	HALT        # 008
 ```

 ## debug vm

+### tracing

+Tracing involves inserting print statements or logging calls
+into the code to output the program’s state and the values of
+variables or in this case mostly the stack at various points
+during execution.
+This helps to follow the program’s flow and
+understand where things might be going wrong.

+### single step

+Single-stepping allows the programmer to execute the program
+one line or instruction at a time.
+This lets you closely examine
+the program’s behavior at each step and observe how the stack
+(or in case: variables) and the system state change with each
+executed line of code.

+### breakpoints

+Breakpoints are markers set in the code where the execution
+will pause, allowing the developer to inspect the program state
+at specific points.
+This is useful for examining the conditions
+leading up to a particular point in the code, especially where
+issues are suspected to occur.

+### simple debugging workflow

+1. setting breakpoints: set breakpoints at critical sections or
+   where one suspect a bug might be,
+2. run to breakpoint: the program runs normally until it hits a
+   breakpoint,
+3. inspect: once paused, inspect stack, variables, other memory,
+   to understand the program’s condition at that moment,
+4. single step: after inspection, single-step through subsequent
+   lines to observe changes and further diagnose issues.
+   or just let the program continue,
+5. trace: supplementary to breakpoints and stepping, trace logs
+   provide a broader picture of program flow, stack and
+   variable states throughout the execution.

+### dvm

 A simple implementation of some debugging tools inside a previously
 seen vm, let you choose for 'singlestep', setting 'breakpoints' and an